Oregon Writer Pens Cover Story in Smithsonian Magazine

 Margulis lives in Ashland, Ore., with her husband and three children.
 The whole family trekked together through Africa during Margulis’ year in Niger as a Fulbright Scholar from 2006 – 2007.

 According to senior editor Terry Monmaney, Smithsonian Magazine boasts a circulation of over two million readers.
 The print edition of the magazine is being shipped to stores this week.
 The article is available as of last night on the internet: http://www.smithsonianmag.com/science-nature/giraffe.html

 “I’ve written for many publications, but this cover story, with its beautiful look and brilliant photos is something I am extremely proud of,” Margulis said of the accomplishment.

 A profile of Margulis is also in the magazine, penned by Winfrey in his Editor’s Note column.

-Margulis, who used to write a weekly parenting column in the Ashland Daily Tidings, has won several awards for her work, including an Independent Publishers Book Association Award.
-She has appeared live on prime-time TV in France and has also published articles in The New York Times, the Washington Post, Ms Magazine, and Military History Quarterly.
+Margulis, who used to write a weekly column in the Ashland Daily Tidings, has won several awards for her work, including an Independent Publishers Book Association Award.
+She has appeared live on prime-time TV in France and has also published articles in the New York Times, the Washington Post, Ms Magazine, and Military History Quarterly.
 She is the author of two books about parenting: Why Babies Do That and The Baby Bonding Book for Dads (with James di Properzio), she’s also the editor and co-author of Toddler: Real-Life Stories of Those Fickle, Irrational, Urgent, Tiny People We Love and of a classroom edition of an 18th century American play about white slaves in North Africa.